School of Education

 - Participants are responsible for additional housing and travel costs

-- Candidates must complete a TB (PPD test) and criminal background check through UWM, and COVID-19 vaccination is required
+- Candidates must complete a TB (PPD test) and criminal background check through UWM, as well as any other requirements.

 - Limited internships are available in some districts; candidates indicate interest on the student teaching application.
 If an internship is not secured, a student teaching placement will be provided in the Milwaukee area